Mikejo5000/vsts-docs-pr/docs/boards/backlogs/set-column-options.md

 ---
 title: Add or remove columns, change column width, or sort order
-titleSuffix: VSTS & TFS
-ms.global_help.title: Change column options
+titleSuffix: Azure DevOps and TFS ms.global_help.title: Change column options
-description: Set column fields to show and sort fields for a backlog or query in Visual Studio Team Services or Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: 823CC1FD-74A9-4123-92E1-506A505DEC8D
+description: Set column fields to show and sort fields for a backlog or query in Azure Boards or Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: 823CC1FD-74A9-4123-92E1-506A505DEC8D